norton120/pirate_baby/content/posts/replatforming.md

 ### Alternatives to Replatforming

 #### Refactoring
 This is very often the last thing engineers want to hear, and also very often the right answer.
 Code that is brittle and untested can be rewritten to be resiliant and trustworthy.
+Code that is slow can be redesigned to be fast.
+True hard-limits of the framework can be isolated and outsourced to other services,

 ### When Replatforming is the Right Answer

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYyOTQzNDA3NiwtMjI3NjgxMDQwLC0xNT
+eyJoaXN0b3J5IjpbLTQwNjk3Nzg5MSwtMjI3NjgxMDQwLC0xNT
 MyMjMyOTAyLC0xNjY0NzI2Nzg0LC0zNzA3ODAxMDcsLTE2MDQx
 MzAwOTcsNzA4OTQxOTQ4XX0=
 -->